open-telemetry/oteps/text/0148-sampling-probability.md

 a conditional probability for its own sampling decision.

-The specific details of this approach are considered out-of-scope for this text, however the result is an adjusted count on every span making it easy for consumers to compute metrics from a stream of sampled spans without having to assemble compelte traces first.
+The specific details of this approach are considered out-of-scope for this text, however the result is an adjusted count on every span, making it easy for consumers to compute metrics from a stream of sampled spans without having to assemble complete traces first.

 ### Example: Statsd metrics